 The Real Uganda’s COVID-19 Response brings practicals skills training to young rural women

-For a more comprehensive list, check out our East Africa Essentials Packing Guide.
+For a more comprehensive list, check out our Smart packing guide for volunteers.

 Hi.
 We are travelling to Uganda in January.
 What can be brought that is truly needed in the country that would be helpful for quality of life?
 Thanks for your time to respond to me.
 Erick